PART 1

 Painting ROI: Right Way, Wrong Way

-Let’s look in on two facilities managers, Jim and Rob.
+Let’s look at two facilities managers, Jim and Rob.

 Jim doesn’t know much about the value of industrial painting.
 He “goes with his gut” and does whatever seems right at the time.
 Painting hasn’t been a priority at his factory, so he already has rust and other issues that desperately need painting when he starts on his project.